Netherium/api-gen/README.md

 ## Under The Hood

-- When you generate an `App`, an Express server project based on [Neth-express-api-ts](https://github.com/Netherium/neth-express-api-ts) and an Angular project are being created
+- When you generate an `App`
+  - an **Express project** based on [Neth-express-api-ts](https://github.com/Netherium/neth-express-api-ts) is created
+  - an **Angular project** based on [Neth-ng](https://github.com/Netherium/neth-ng) is created
 - When you generate an `Entity`, multiple files are generated under `server` and `client` folders Server
     - Controller, Model, Route files are generated under their corresponding folders `./server/src/controllers/entity.controller.ts, ./server/src/models/entity.model.ts, ./server/src/routes/entity.route.ts`
     - An entry in `server.ts` is created, under method `routes`

     Client
-    - A module is being created under its corresponding folder  `./client/src/app/modules/entityfolder/...`
+    - A module is created under its corresponding folder  `./client/src/app/modules/entityfolder/...`
     - An entry in `app-routing.module.ts` is created, under variable `childrenRoutes`